Connect to the WebSocket with RxJS

 Listening for messages from the server

-For more info about what is a subject in Angular, read this and what's const, read this.
+For more information about what a subject is in Angular, read this, and what a const is, read this.

 Pushing messages to the server: